Kietpawpan/encryption/README.md

 ```

 ### The Cipher Input
-For the plaintext message (your classified information--my comment), the cipher algorithms accept either strings or instances of CryptoJS.lib.WordArray.
+For ENCRYPT 72

-For the secret key, when you pass a string, it's treated as a passphrase and used to derive an actual key and IV.
+1. The __plaintext__ can be either strings or instances of CryptoJS.lib.WordArray.

-However, if you pass a WordArray (the actual key), you must also pass the actual IV.
+2. The __secret key__, must be a string, treated as a passphrase and used to derive an actual key and IV.

 ### The Cipher Output